-In addition, following the completion of our pending bank acquisition, we intend to compensate any non-employee director who serves on the board of directors or audit committee of our new subsidiary bank.
-The annual retainer fee for service on the board of directors of our new subsidiary bank will be \$10,000, and the additional annual retainer fee for service on the audit committee of our new subsidiary bank will be \$5,000 for the chair of the audit committee and \$3,000 for each of its other members.
+In addition, following the completion of our pending bank acquisition, we intend to compensate any non-employee director who serves on the board of directors or audit committee of our proposed subsidiary bank.
+The annual retainer fee for service on the board of directors of our proposed subsidiary bank will be \$10,000, and the additional annual retainer fee for service on the audit committee of our proposed subsidiary bank will be \$5,000 for the chair of the audit committee and \$3,000 for each of its other members.

-Our board of directors has adopted a non-employee director equity compensation policy for 2010 that provides for the granting of an option to purchase 8,500 shares of common stock under the 2001 Stock Plan (or following this offering, the 2010 Equity Incentive Plan) to any non-employee director who first becomes a member of our board of directors in 2010.
+Our board of directors has adopted a non-employee director equity compensation policy for 2010 that provides for the granting of an option to purchase 8,500 shares of Class A common stock under our 2010 Equity Incentive Plan to any non-employee director who first becomes a member of our board of directors in 2010.
 In addition, non-employee directors are eligible to receive discretionary awards.
 The awards granted in connection with commencement of service as a member of our board of directors are fully vested and immediately exercisable as of the grant date.

-In addition, non-employee directors who serve on the board of directors or any committee of our new subsidiary bank will receive meeting fees and stock option awards.
-The per-meeting fee for service on the board of directors of our new subsidiary bank will be \$3,000 and for service on the audit committee of our new subsidiary bank will be \$750.
-Non-employee directors will also receive an option to purchase 8,500 shares of common stock pursuant to the terms described above.
+In addition, non-employee directors who serve on the board of directors or any committee of our proposed subsidiary bank will receive meeting fees and stock option awards.
+The per-meeting fee for service on the board of directors of our proposed subsidiary bank will be \$3,000 and for service on the audit committee of our proposed subsidiary bank will be \$750.
+Non-employee directors will also receive an option to purchase 8,500 shares of Class A common stock pursuant to the terms described above.